grapa-dev/grapa/README.md

 #### send(message)
 See example in onlisten.

-NOTE: If using SSL do not send data if the remote connection has terminated the connection.
-Unfortunately there is no easy way at this time to detect this when in SSL mode without performaing a read - so recomendation is to implement a "onreceive" handler.
+NOTE: If using SSL and the remote system breaks the connection, first send will return no error.
+The second send will return an error.
+This is not the case for read - where the first read after a brokend connection will return an error and close the connection.

 #### receive()
 Blocks until data is recieved.
 Use nreceive() first to verify data exists.
 Or use onrecieve.